mhtjsh/Basic_Bioinformatics/Season_4.md

     "AATCCACCAGCTCCACGTGCAATGTTGGCCTA"
 ]
 k = 8
-t = len(Dna)
+t = len(DNA)

 # Run the Randomized Motif Search
-result = RandomizedMotifSearch(Dna, k, t)
+result = RandomizedMotifSearch(DNA, k, t)
 print("Best Motifs:", result)
 ```
 Output which looks something like this:
 ```
-Best Motifs: ['TCTCGGGG', 'CCAAGGTG', 'TACAGGCG', 'TTCAGGTG', 'TCCACGTG']
+Best Motifs: ['GGGGGTGT', 'GTAAGTGC', 'CCGAGACC', 'TCAGGTGC', 'CCACGTGC']
 ```
 💡 Key concept of ``RandomizedMotifSearch``
 1. Input:
  - ``DNA`` - list of DNA sequences, each of the same length
  - ``k`` - length of the motifs (k-mers) to search for
  - ``t`` - number of DNA sequences provided
-2. Random Motif Initialization: Selects one random k-mer from each sequence in ``Dna`` as the initial motif set using the ``RandomMotifs`` function
+2. Random Motif Initialization: Selects one random k-mer from each sequence in ``DNA`` as the initial motif set using the ``RandomMotifs`` function
 3. Profile Matrix Construction (with Pseudocounts):
  - Generates a profile matrix based on the frequency of nucleotides in the motifs, adding pseudocounts (+1 for stability)
  - Normalizes frequencies to probabilities for each position in the motif